SAP S/4HANA Cloud 2005 – Technology Topics – Part 1: Analytics, Enterprise Search, Extensibility, and Hybrid Cloud ERP

 Fig. 4: With SAP S/4HANA Cloud 2005, the Treasury Executive Dashboard provides real-time insights into treasury management for Treasury Executives and highlights key performance indicators

 The dashboard supports Accounts Receivables Managers in proactive receivables management and provides an overview on the collection progress focusing on collection groups, segments and specialists per priority level.
 Users can monitor all attributes of the promise to pay at a glance, such as open promised amount and broken amount per customer reflecting due periods.
 Find more information here.
-To access the dashboard the activation of scope item ‘SAP Fiori Analytical Apps for Treasury and Risk Management’ (BFC) is required.
+To access the dashboard the activation of scope item ‘Collections and Dispute Management’ (BFC) is required.

 Fig. 5: With SAP S/4HANA Cloud 2005, the ‘Collections Management Reporting’ app, provides an overview on the collection progress focusing on collection groups, segments and specialists per priority level

 The ‘Credit Management Reporting’ dashboard provides an overview on the credit worthiness and payment behavior of business partners.
 Business users in the role of a credit controller, can now analyze customer credit exposure with regards to credit limit utilization, risk classes, countries and more to reduce risks of financial loss and to optimize business relationships.